Mangonando/how-long-is-my-playlist/README.md

 #### Description:

-**How Long Is My Playlist?** (HLIMP) is a web application that calculates the real duration of a music playlist after crossfade is applied.
-The project started as a command-line Python script and evolved into a full Django web application with a clean, responsive UI.
+**How Long Is My Playlist?** (HLIMP) calculates the real duration of a Spotify playlist after crossfade is applied.
+The project started as a command-line Python script and evolved into a full Django web application with Spotify OAuth integration and a clean, responsive UI.

 ---

 ## Why this project?

-When you enable crossfade in a music player like Spotify, each song fades into the next which means the actual listening time is shorter than the sum of all song durations.
-This tool lets you enter your playlist's total duration, the number of songs, and your crossfade setting to get the adjusted, real-world duration.
+When crossfade is enabled in Spotify, each song fades into the next — so the actual listening time is shorter than the sum of all song durations.
 I couldn't find a simple tool to calculate this, so I built one.

 ---

 ## Tech Stack

-- **Python 3.9**
-- **Django 4.2**
+- Python 3.9 · Django 4.2 · Spotipy 2.26
-- **HTML / CSS / JavaScript**
+- HTML / CSS / JavaScript
-- **python-dotenv** for environment variable management
+- python-dotenv

 ---